 The best vegan omega-3 suppliers

 These oils are ideal for salads or for refining dishes.
-Linseed oil is a bit a matter of taste, but it can be combined well.
+Linseed oil is a bit of a matter of taste, but it can be combined well.
 A dash of walnut or hemp oil gives the whole thing a wonderfully nutty aroma.
-There are also vegan linseed oils with added DHA from the alga schizochytrium sp.
-My favorite at the moment is the very mild Flaxseed Oil with DHA from Bruno Zimmer.
-But be careful: please only use in the cold kitchen .
+But be careful: please only use it in the cold kitchen .
 Rapeseed oil is ideal for frying .
-It is heat resistant and still contains 9% omega-3.
+It is heat-resistant and contains at least 9% Omega-3.

 🌻 Better not: sunflower oil!
 Here the ratio of omega-6 to omega-3 is more than unfavorable at 20:1!

-Linseed, hemp, chia and flax seeds can be sprinkled over muesli or used for baking.
+Flax, hemp, chia and flax seeds can be easily sprinkled over muesli or used in baking.
 And not just for bread.
 There are delicious cake recipes with chia.

-Walnuts, like the oil extracted from them, are excellent omega-3 suppliers.
-If you like to snack healthily, you should grab a nutcracker.
+Walnuts, like the oil extracted from them, are excellent sources of Omega-3.
+If you like a healthy snack, you should grab a nutcracker.

 Overall, they have a very balanced spectrum of nutrients.
 Omega-3 is also part of it.
-In most vegan kitchens, tofu and soy milk have a permanent place anyway.
-Now you have one more reason to enjoy them.
+Tofu and soy milk have a permanent place in most vegan cuisine.
+Now you have even more reason to enjoy them.

 Fat is probably the last thing you think of when it comes to greens.
-But even here there are some valuable omega-3 sources.
-The frontrunners include bright green vegetables such as kale, spinach, purslane, Brussels sprouts, green beans and avocado.
-A dash of linseed oil and you're on the right track.
+But there are also some valuable omega-3 sources here.
+Top picks include bold green vegetables like kale, spinach, purslane, Brussels sprouts, green beans and avocado.
+Another dash of linseed oil and you're well on your way.

-🥄 Tip : If you want to get your dose of omega-3 first thing in the morning, simply mix two tablespoons of linseed oil into your muesli or smoothie!
+🥄 Tip : If you want to get your dose of Omega-3 first thing in the morning, simply mix some linseed oil with added DHA and EPA into your muesli or smoothie!
 Omega-3 fatty acids are best absorbed during a main meal when the bile and pancreas are activated.

-Beautiful skin doesn't just come from the oils we apply externally.
+Beautiful skin doesn't just come from the oils we apply topically.
 What we eat also plays an important role.
-The skin gets most of its nutrients from within.
-A nutrition rich in omega-3 fatty acids supports your skin optimally.
+The skin receives most of its nutrients from within.
+A diet rich in omega-3 fatty acids supports your skin optimally.

 It is better protected from drying out.

-It regenerates more efficiently and ages less quickly.
+It regenerates more effectively and ages less quickly.

 Inflammatory skin conditions can be alleviated.